miguoliang/tomato-timer-cli/CONTRIBUTING.md

 # Contributing Guide

-Thank you for considering contributing to the Tomato Clock CLI project!
+Thank you for considering contributing to the Tomato Timer CLI project!
 We appreciate your interest and support.
 This guide will help you get started with contributing to our project.

 ## Table of Contents